catseye/SixtyPical/doc/SixtyPical.md

 Routines
 --------

-Every routine must list all the memory locations it READS from, i.e. its INPUTS, and all the memory locations it WRITES to, whether they are OUTPUTS or merely TRASHED.
-Every memory location that is not written to by the routine (or any routines that the routine calls) is PRESERVED by the routine.
+Every routine must list all the memory locations it *reads from*, which we call its `inputs`, and all the memory locations it *writes to*.
+The latter we divide into two groups: its `outputs` which it intentionally initializes, and its `trashes`, which it does not care about, and leaves uninitialized.
+For example, if it uses a register to temporarily store an intermediate value used in a multiplication, that register has no meaning outside of the multiplication, and is one of the routine's `trashes`.

+It is common to say that the `trashes` are the memory locations that are *not preserved* by the routine.

     routine foo
       inputs a, score